-We will make a broad review of interventions that aim to improve the academic achievement of students with or at-risk of academic difficulties in grades K-6, performed in schools during the regular school year.
-We therefore expect to include a range of interventions, including literacy and mathematical programmes, tutoring and mentor programmes, and cognitive training and alternative teaching strategies interventions.
-Interventions may therefore include components that change the methods of instruction - such as tutoring and cooperative learning interventions - or change the content of the instruction - as interventions emphasizing number sense or phonemic awareness.
+We will make a broad review of interventions that aim to improve the academic achievement of students with or at-risk of academic difficulties in grades 7-12, performed in schools during the regular school year.
+We therefore expect to include a range of interventions, including literacy and mathematical interventions, tutoring and mentor programmes, and cognitive training and alternative teaching strategies interventions.
+Interventions may therefore include components that change the method of instruction - such as tutoring and cooperative learning interventions - or change the content of the instruction - as interventions emphasizing mathematical problem solving skills or vocabulary.
 Many interventions may change both method and content, and include several major components.